cosmos/gravity-bridge/readme.md

 ![Gravity Bridge](./gravity-bridge.svg)

-Gravity bridge is Cosmos <-> Ethereum bridge designed to run on the [Cosmos Hub](https://github.com/cosmos/gaia) focused on maximum design simplicity and efficiency.
+Gravity bridge is a Cosmos <-> Ethereum bridge designed to run on the [Cosmos Hub](https://github.com/cosmos/gaia), focused on maximum design simplicity and efficiency.

-Gravity is currently can transfer ERC20 assets originating on Ethereum to a Cosmos based chain and back to Ethereum.
+Gravity is currently able to transfer ERC20 assets originating on Ethereum to a Cosmos based chain and back to Ethereum.

 The ability to transfer assets originating on Cosmos to an ERC20 representation on Ethereum is coming within a few months.